Not a Patreon? Then please consider a one time PayPal donation to help keep our website running.

 9) Saga of the Swamp Thing (Alan Moore era) (DC Comics)

-Another favorite of critics is Alan Moore.
+Another favorite of comic book critics is Alan Moore.
 In 1982 DC Comics revived Swamp Thing attempting to capitalize on the summer 1982 release of the Wes Craven Swamp Thing movie.
 The new series called Saga of the Swamp Thing featured an adaptation of the Craven movie in its first annual.
 Now written by Martin Pasko, the book loosely picked up after Swamp Thing's appearance in Challengers of the Unknown, with the character wandering around the swamps of Louisiana seen as an urban legend and feared by locals.
 When Pasko had to give up work on the title due to increasing television commitments, editor Len Wein assigned the title to British writer Alan Moore.
 Moore was given free rein to revamp the title and the character as he saw fit and reconfigured Swamp Thing's origin to make him a true monster as opposed to a human transformed into a monster.
+You might enjoy our Patreon podcast special reviewing the Swamp Thing television series - here.

 10) Marvels (Marvel Comics)